sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 The **Configuration** tab of a **.course** file allows you to upgrade student's course projects in two ways.
 You can request that the students pay a one-time fee of $14 for four months.
-This will move their projects to members only hosts and enable full internet access.
+This will move their projects to members-only hosts and enable full internet access.

-Alternatively, you can pay on your student's behalf.
+Alternatively, you can pay on your students' behalf.
 Current pricing is available at <https://cocalc.com/policies/pricing.html> which at the time of writing ranged from a **total** of about $7 to $14 per student for a 4 month course.
 The price per student varies according to the size of the student cohort.
 You get significant per-student discounts when you buy in bulk.